psevestre/openid-fapi/Financial_API_JWT_Secured_Authorization_Response_Mode.md

 * `error_uri` (OPTIONAL) - a URI identifying a human-readable web page with information about the error
 * `state` - the state value as sent by the client in the authorization request

-The following example shows the JWT for such an error response:
+The following example shows the JWT payload for such an error response:

 ```
 {